MOARdV/AvionicsSystems/BuildingMAS.md

 ### MAS Props

 PropConfig.exe reads one or more XML files and converts the contents into KSP-compatible prop config files.

+### MiniAVC.dll

+MAS currently ships with MiniAVC.dll in GameData/MOARdV/AvionicsSystems.
+Note that this is not strictly required.

 ## Building